-In 2022, Crime Stoppers Newfoundland and Labrador received 35 tips from the public about illegal fishing activity, 14 of which were directly related to salmon and trout.
+Another 37 tips were received from the public through the DFO Tips Line, 12 of which were directly related to salmon and trout.

 These tips are an invaluable source of information for fishery officers and guardians, and sometimes lead to charges being laid and convictions being handed down by the courts.